 The organization serves to meet the various needs of Foster Youth in accordance with AB 490 -- EC 48853.5.
 Bright Star Schools identifies Foster Youth through the enrollment process, self-disclosure or interaction with the Department of Child and Family Services or other welfare officers.
 The needs of Foster Youth are determined and met by working closely with educators, school personnel, social workers, probation officers, caregivers, advocates, juvenile court officers and community based organizations.
-A variety of services such as tutoring, mentoring, counseling and advising are provided on campus by school personnel and in partnership with community based organizations.
+A variety of services such as tutoring, mentoring, counseling and advising are available on campus and provided by school personnel upon Foster Parent agreement and in partnership with community based organizations.